Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="set-variable"></a>
 ### setVariable

 You can store a value as a string into a variable via the `setVariable()` function.
-Simply pass the variable's name or ID as the first parameter and the value you want to store as the second parameter.
+Simply pass the variable's name or ID as the first argument and the value you want to store as the second argument.

 In the case of a global variable, if its type supports it, the value will be used for the current shortcut execution and will also be stored.
 In the case of a local variable, the value will only be used for the current execution, as local variables are not persisted.